SarahGiskin/Flowershop_Database/README.md

 # Flowershop_Database
-A relational database developed tracking data for a fictional flower shop, developed using SQL on MariaDB.
+SQL code to create a relational database for a fictional flower shop, load data, perform operations, and make modifications.
+You can run this code in MariaDB or other compatible coding environemnts.
+This was my final project for my Database Management Systems course at Community College of Philadelphia.